Board of Directors

 Director of Education with UNE Partnerships since 2002, Meg oversees the delivery and ongoing quality management for a range of AQF and non-AQF qualifications and courses, ensuring ongoing response to industry and client needs and audited quality assurance mechanisms as designated under the National VET Regulator Standards for RTOs.

-Cathy Baynie is Academic Director of UNE Partnerships’ growing Medical Assisting program and has worked as a practice manager and consultant in the Australian healthcare sector for more than 30 years.
+Cathy Baynie is Co-Director of UNE Partnerships’ Practice Management portfolio and has worked as a practice manager and consultant in the Australian healthcare sector for more than 30 years.
 She has a strong background in nursing and paediatrics and a focus on health policy and governance.

 Doug Wheeler is Academic Director of UNE Partnerships’ Project Management program and is an eminent Australian project management professional.
 He has worked as an engineer and consultant for over 30 years, and for the past 20 years as an educator, mentor and coach in engineering and project management.